25abdullah/StemProjects/READMEHUNTINGTONNEWSDATA.md

 ---

-## **Impact & Applications**

-**Shooting Analysis:** Evidence-based public safety reporting, policy discussions, COVID-era investigation
-**Housing Analysis:** Identifies neighborhood market changes, supports urban planning and housing policy discussions

----

 ## **About This Work**
 Created as **Data Editor for The Huntington News** at Northeastern University.
-Demonstrates data science, journalism, and visual storytelling for diverse audiences.
+Demonstrates data science, journalism, and visual storytelling for the diverse Northeastern University community.

 **Portfolio by Abdullah Ismail**
 Data Editor, The Huntington News | CS & Math, Northeastern University